Zephni/PHPZevelop/README.md

 But if anybody wishes to fork it please feel free!
 Any comments and ideas are welcome.

 Downloading the framework and running on a PHP webserver will come with an almost blank site configuration and this help site accessible through /howto.

-See the framework in action here: [http://zephni.com/phpzevelop/howto/](http://zephni.com/phpzevelop/howto/ "PHPZevelop")</a>.